GRANT DEVELOPMENT PROCEDURE

 - Plans for any equipment disposal (sale, donation, return, etc.) have been finalized and executed.

 - All program reports are completed and reviewed/approved at appropriate levels.

 - The project log is up to date.

-A close-out conference will be scheduled by the Grants Manager to review project accomplishments, identify ways to strengthen the grants management process, and initiate next-steps for project continuation.
+A close-out conference will be scheduled by the Grants Administrator to review project accomplishments, identify ways to strengthen the grants management process, and initiate next-steps for project continuation.
 Specifically, the conference attendees will:

 - Review accomplishments and benefits of the project

 - Review and finalize any remaining outstanding issues